-A few months after the Hewitts, a white South African family in the capital Pretoria, moved to a black township to live there for a month and blogged about it, we are left to wonder — media hype aside — has anybody economically benefited from this spectacle of empathy?
+A few months the Hewitts, a white South African family in the country’s capital Pretoria, moved to a black township to live there for a month and blogged about it.
+Since then, I’ve been left to wonder – media hype aside – whether anybody economically benefited from this spectacle of empathy?
 Has it, for example, made any difference for those township residents who commute to middle class suburbs and city centers every day to work in the homes of people like the Hewitt’s?
 I doubt it.

 While some of South Africa’s contemporary (but apartheid-bred) social ills can be ascribed to a lack of political will and resources, the widespread underpayment of domestic workers is not one of them.
 (In fact, South Africa was one of the first to ratify the Domestic Workers Convention, which went into force earlier this month.)

 Instead, it’s an issue of public will and a collective refusal to pay a decent wage that renders the lives of so many hardworking girls and women (many of whom are mothers and care takers) into such an economical challenge.
 Amongst the wealthy, the middle class, the international students as well as many international professionals and development workers, of whom many (though not everyone) can easily afford to pay more, the refusal to pay their cleaning ladies a decent wage is unrelenting.

 Why?
 Perhaps South Africa’s horrible mathematics scores have something to do with it.
 Because surely anyone who nails the grade 3 basics of pluses and minus can calculate that R150 (about US$15 or €11) per day minus R20 transportation equals R130 (US$13 or €9,5) about a day for a liberally assumed average of, say, 20 workdays a month does not equal a decent wage.
 Pretty straightforward math.